design-tokens/designtokens.org/pages/press-kit.md

 ## About the Design Tokens W3C Community Group
 The Design Tokens W3C Community Group means to develop standards in the way stylistic values of a design system are stored in a design token, which creators, products, and designs tools can reliably create and share.

+In long-form content, you may use this language:
+The Design Tokens W3C Community Group is a community initiative to develop standards for design tokens as a way to capture the stylistic values of a design system to scale.
+Design token standards enable creators, products, and design tools to develop and maintain design tokens on a stable foundation of shared understanding.
+Standards ensure that all parties using design tokens will have an expected, quality experience for scaling design.

 Refer to this group as:
 - Design Tokens W3C Community Group